 The large parcel analysis addresses private property parcels larger than 1,000 acres that are within the spill area and whose owners have indicated an interest in having their lands evaluated for the protection and acquisition program.
+The Trustee Council staff have also analyzed smaller parcels in the spill area whose owners have indicated a wish to participate in the process.

 For each parcel of land, the Trustee Council will decide the type of protection or ownership rights needed for restoration, and how it will be managed.
 In addition, for each parcel the Council will decide whether and when to begin negotiations with the landowner.
 The type of protection and management will also be the subject of negotiation with the landowner.
+These and similar processes will continue to provide more detailed guidance and information for habitat protection and acquisition activities.